leon3s/socknet/README.md

 ```

 ##### port
-The port where the server is listening
+The port of the server

 ##### io
-socket.io instance
+Socket.io instance

 ##### http
 Http server instance